San Xavier Mine

 Where: UA Campus – Tucson, Arizona

-The course is taught by a group of academic and industry metallurgists and engineers.
-No prior knowledge of metallurgy is required.
-The course is free to students or $850 to industry.
+The course is taught by a group of academic and industry geologists and mining engineers.
+No prior knowledge of geology is required.
 Lunch will be provided both days.

-For more details, please contact Rocio Brambila at firstname.lastname@example.org.
+For more details or to register, please contact Rocio Brambila at firstname.lastname@example.org.
+The registration deadline is October 13.